-2. Religion or Beliefs
+2. Religion, Beliefs or Cultures

-Some religions or beliefs require their adherents to conform to a particular dress code.
+Some religions, beliefs or cultures require their adherents to conform to a particular dress code.
 This could include wearing or carrying specific religious artefacts, not cutting hair, dressing modestly, or covering their head.
-Pupils have a right to manifest a region or belief, but not necessarily at all times, places or in a particular manner.
+Pupils have a right to manifest a religion, belief or culture, but not necessarily at all times, places or in a particular manner.